isomerpages/moe-bukitpanjangpri/_cca/Co Curricular Activity.md

-The **Visual and Performing Art**s instil in students a sense of graciousness and appreciation for the rich culture and heritage of a multi-racial society.
+The **Visual and Performing Arts** instil in students a sense of graciousness and appreciation for the rich culture and heritage of a multi-racial society.

 **Uniformed Group** activities aim to make good citizens of students by inculcating in them self-reliance, resilience, discipline and a spirit of service to others.